patrickbucher/gopl/syntax.md

     i := 15     // 15 decimal = 1111 binary
     j := i >> 1 // 7 decimal = 111 binary

+The right shift applied to signed data types _will not_ shift the leftmost bit, thus keeping the sign bit in place.

 The bitwise and operator `&` performs the and operation bit by bit:

     i := 21     // 21 decimal = 10101 binary